pulumi/examples/aws-ts-eks-hello-world/README.md

     $ kubectl delete deployment my-nginx
     ```

-    By deploying this nginx image in this way, it is outside of Pulumi's control.
-But this is simply to show that we can
-    control our cluster via the CLI as well.
+    By deploying the NGINX image in this way, it is outside of Pulumi's control.
+But this is simply to show that we can control our cluster via the CLI as well.

 1. Experimentation

     From here on, feel free to experiment.
-Simply making edits and running `pulumi up` afterwards, will incrementally update your stack.
+Make edits and run `pulumi up` afterwards to incrementally update your stack.

     ### Running Off-the-Shelf Guestbook YAML